By Chet Yarbrough

 Mossadegh, formally educated in France with credentials as a lawyer and Finance Minister, exposes unfair practices of the British oil company and refuses to kowtow to the British government when they support the British oil company in their refusal to renegotiate the contract.
 In response to British intransigence, Mossadegh nationalizes British oil company assets.

 Eisenhower initially rejects Churchill’s overture but the CIA becomes involved through the clandestine placement of Kermit Roosevelt as a CIA operative in Iran to foment a rebellion.
-Direct involvement of Eisenhower is not revealed by Kinzer’s research but Roosevelt and CIA participation in the removal and replacement of Mossadegh is clearly reported by the writer.
+Direct involvement of Eisenhower is not revealed by Kinzer’s research but Roosevelt and CIA participation in the removal and replacement of Mossadegh is convincingly reported by the author.

-Kinzer’s story is credible but his conclusion that there is direct linkage between American duplicity in Mossadegh’s overthrow, Iranian hate of America, and the bombing of the New York towers exaggerates the truth.
+Kinzer’s story is credible but his conclusion of direct linkage between American duplicity in Mossadegh’s overthrow and bombing of the New York towers exaggerates the truth.
 Great Britain, the United States, the Shah of Iran and private industry are villains in this story.
-It is greed, misuse of power, and hubris that are direct links to Iranian hate of America and the bombing of New York.
-American complicity in Mossedegh’s overthrow, though disgusting, is a minor, rather than primary, link to Iran’s dislike of the United States and the New York al qaeda’ attack. [contact-form-7 404 "Not Found"]